Stabbing attack at Oregon homeless shelter sends 11 people to hospital, man in custody

 “Something … set him off, and he evidently had a knife in his bag,” Smith said.

-The altercation happened right before the man would have handed over his belongings to staff, and at least one staffer, who was working the mission’s check-in desk, was injured in the attack, Smith said.
+The altercation happened right before the man would have handed over his belongings to staff, and at least two staffers, one who was working the mission’s check-in desk, was injured in the attack, Smith said.

 Bobby Epperly was on the second floor when he said he saw the man screaming outside at traffic and holding a knife, the Salem Statesman Journal reported.